OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

       | ≤ 5 | 0,33  |
       | ≤ 12,5 | 0,27 |

-		*note for OSRD: deceleration in other tools is 0,3 for all freight trains (note can be removed later)*
+		*possible further simplification for OSRD: deceleration in other LZB-modeling tools is 0,3 for all freight trains*

 ## References